-The Commission has published a guide targeted at small and medium enterprises (SMEs) to help them comply with competition law when tendering as part of a consortium.
+The CCPC produced a guide targeted at small and medium enterprises (SMEs) to help them comply with competition law when tendering as part of a consortium.

-It has been developed to assist businesses who want to join together to form a consortium to submit a joint tender for a public contract.
+The guide is aimed at making it easier for SMEs to access procurement opportunities.
+It was developed to assist businesses who want to join together to form a consortium to submit a joint tender for a public contract.

 There are a number of reasons why firms might decide to create a consortium in order to submit a joint bid for a public contract.
 For example, it may be the case that the firms individually do not have sufficient turnover to meet the minimum turnover requirements or do not meet all of the necessary experience or technical capacity requirements set by the purchasing body in the tender competition.
 However, consortium bidding must be carried out in a way that ensures that the firms involved comply with competition law, both in the tendering process itself and in the market generally.
 Consortium bidding often involves firms that are actual or potential competitors coming together to submit joint bids for public contracts.
 Consortium members must make sure that their collaboration on a joint bid does not spill over into their activities in the market more generally and become a means for them to engage in anti-competitive behaviour outside the scope of the joint bid.